 What is Nomura?

 This Japanese financial group specializes in investment banking, asset management, and financial services.
-As the largest brokerage and investment bank in Japan, the company plays a key role in bridging the gap between Asian markets and global markets.
+As Japan’s largest brokerage and investment bank, the company plays a key role in bridging the gap between Asian and global markets.
 Investment banking, asset management, retail banking, and commercial banking are just some of the organization’s many services.
 The bank has established itself as a reliable resource for investors seeking to understand and enter these volatile markets, thanks to its reputation as an excellent specialist in research and market analysis, particularly in Asian economies.

 1925 – 2005